Dorothy Shakespear: Marriage

 Dorothy and Pound moved into an apartment at 5 Holland Place, with Hilda Doolittle, recently married to Richard Aldington, living in the adjacent apartment.
 Hilda was shocked and hurt when Pound married Dorothy, and even more shocked to find he rented the apartment opposite at Holland Place.
 She and Dorothy were not on friendly terms, with Hilda writing of her, "she is unbearably critical and never has been known to make a warm friend with a man or woman.
 She loathes (she says) children!
 However, that may be a little pose.
 She is a bit addictive to little mannerisms.
 I don't think she can be poignantly sensitive or she would never have stuck Ezra."
 When Dorothy came to [?] in the small apartment, she refused to cook—ever.
 In fact, she never cooked until she was forced to during World War II.
 Pound cooked in the larger room and worked in a small, better-lit room.
 He made furniture for the apartment where they stayed until 1919.

 Although Dorothy and Ezra planned to honeymoon in Spain that September, the outbreak of World War I forced them to postpone.
 Instead they lived with W. B. Yeats at Stone Cottage for the winter, where Pound worked on proofs for the second issue of BLAST magazine.
 Of Dorothy, Yeats wrote, "She looks as if her face were made out of Dresden china.
 I look at her in perpetual wonder.
 It is hard to believe she is real; yet she spends all her daylight hours drawing the most monstrous cubist pictures."
 Poet Iris Barry, writing in the 1930s about the Pounds during this period, describes Dorothy as, "With [Ezra] came Mrs. Pound, carrying herself delicately with the air, always of a young Victorian lady out skating, and a profile as clear and lovely as that as a porcelain Kuan-yin."

 From her father she learned landscape art, but by 1913 her art showed influences of Japanese prints.
 Additionally, she was influenced by exposure to artists such as Wyndham Lewis and Henri Gaudier-Brzeska and by 1914 had assumed her own abstract Vorticist style.
 In 1915, she designed the cover art for Ezra's volume of poetry, Ripostes, and she designed Chinese characters to add to his manuscripts.
 Her work was simply signed as "D.S." and never exhibited.

-When the first issue of BLAST was published, to promote its publication, Dorothy walked along Tottenham Court Road conspicuously holding the brightly colored avant-garde magazine for all to see.
+To promote the first issue of BLAST, Dorothy walked along Tottenham Court Road holding the magazine.